GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 }
 ```

 Finally, we can implement the custom renderer.
-Recall that in our custom renderers, we consistently defined placeholders with unique IDs that were then assembled into the `output` variable.
-The view ID we just added (`"BatteryStorage"`) will also be  incorporated into this variable.
-Now we just add our already implemented renderer into the render function (`renderMirorenderer__scalarsve_out`).
-The only things we need to change is the output we assign the plot to : `output[["BatteryStorage"]] <- renderUI(...)`.
-And we no longer are in our renderer for the symbol `battery_power`, therefore `battery_power` now is additional data, which we access with: `data$battery_power`.
-To keep track we add the new output assignment at the end of the renderer, but as long as its inside the renderer the order doesn't matter.
+Recall that in our custom renderers, we always defined placeholders with unique IDs that were then assembled into the `output` variable.
+The view ID we just added (`"BatteryStorage"`) will also be added to the `output` variable.
+Now we just add our already implemented renderer to the render function (`renderMirorenderer__scalarsve_out`).
+The only thing we have to change is the output to which we assign the plot: `output[["BatteryStorage"]] <- renderUI(...)`.
+And remember that we are no longer in our renderer for the symbol `battery_power`, so `battery_power` is now additional data that we access with `data$battery_power`.
+However, since we have already added additional data to the renderer, the code does not change.
+Just remember that if the renderer you're adding didn't have additional data before, you'll have to change how you access the data!
+To keep track, we'll add the new output assignment at the end of the dashboard renderer, but as long as it's inside the renderer, the order doesn't matter.

-**CHANGE HOW TO GET THE SCALAR**

 ```R
 renderMirorenderer__scalarsve_out <- function(input, output, session, data, options = NULL, path = NULL, rendererEnv = NULL, views = NULL, outputScalarsFull = NULL, ...) {